gdavid57/3d-mask-r-cnn/README.md

         /heads
             epoch_017.h5

-The Mask R-CNN evaluation partly relies on generated ground truth data such as the bounding boxes of the cell instances.
+To perform evaluation, one must generate ground truth data (bounding boxes and minimasks).
 To build these additive ground truths, run:

 ```
 docker run -it --gpus "0" --volume $PWD:/workspace gdavid57/3d-mask-r-cnn python -m generate_bboxes_and_minimasks.py
 ```

-The test set, composed of the PM1 series, is generated using:
+The test set, composed of the so-called PM1 series, which constitutes the most reliable series in this dataset, is created using:

 ```
 docker run -it --gpus "0" --volume $PWD:/workspace gdavid57/3d-mask-r-cnn python -m generate_datasets.py
 ```

-For full transparency, we also deliver the code to generate the RPN targets and to augment 3D instance segmentation data, although we do not use them for evaluation.
+For transparency during the review process, we also delivered the code to generate the RPN targets and to augment 3D instance segmentation data, although we do not use them for evaluation.

 ## Mask R-CNN evaluation